 Disclosure change Auditor recommendation Adjustment agreed Y/N?
-Prior Period Adjustment As there has been two restatements made to the prior year, in accordance with IAS 1, Management is required to add a Prior Period Adjustment note.
-Management should include a note in line with the requirements of IAS 1.
+Prior Period Adjustments (PPA) As there has been two restatements made to the prior year, in accordance with IAS 1, management is required to include a PPA note to explain the movement and reasons.
+In addition, note 35 disclosures have been updated for the pension restatement.
+Management should include a PPA note in line with the requirements of IAS 1.
 Y Movement in Reserves Statement In attempting to prove consistency of reserves movements between the Movement in Reserves Statement and other parts of the accounts, we identified various inconsistencies.
-Management should amend the relevant notes.
-Y Note 14 Heritage Assets From work performed, it was identified that a reclassification of revaluation movements was required in the Heritage Assets note.
-Management should amend for the error.
-Y Note 30 Exit Packages From work performed, it was identified that: - 1 employee was included in the incorrect banding - The totals in the number of exit packages column needs correction Management should amend for the errors.
-Y Note 30 Officers' Remuneration From work performed, it was identified that incorrect NI was used for the Chief Officer of Regulation and Safety.
-Management should amend for the error.
-Y
+Management should amend the relevant notes. Υ Note 13 Property, plant and equipment We identified £715k of accumulated depreciation that need writing back into the cost part of the note.
+This only impacts the disclosure and has net NIL impact.
+Management should amend the relevant notes. Υ Note 14 Heritage Assets From work performed, it was identified that a reclassification of revaluation movements was required in the Heritage Assets note.
+Management should amend for the error. Υ Note 30 Exit Packages From work performed, it was identified that: Management should amend for the errors. Υ 1 employee was included in the incorrect banding; and - The totals in the number of exit packages column needs correction.
+Note 30 Officers' Remuneration From work performed, it was identified that incorrect NI was used for the Chief Officer of Regulation and Safety.
+Management should amend for the error. Υ